igtm/graceful-cluster/README.md

 | `shutdownTimeout`        | ms, optional. force worker shutdown on `SIGTERM` timeout.
 Defaults to 5000ms.
 | `workersCount`           | workers count, if not specified `os.cpus().length` will be used.
 | `minimumWorkerProcessHealthPercent`  | represents a lower limit on the number of worker servers that must remain in the RUNNING state during restarting, as a percentage of the desired number of servers .
+| `workerProcessDisconnectDelay`       | worker process graceful showdown delay time.
-| `workerProcessShutdownTimeout`       | worker process force showdown timeout.
+| `workerProcessForceShutdownTimeout`  | worker process force showdown timeout (after workerProcessDisconnectDelay time).

 ### Gracefully restart cluster